 Siege Media

-Siege Media is known for one thing: data-driven content that gets results in search and organic growth.
-Founded in 2012, they now have 50+ marketers and generate over $148 million in annual traffic value for notable clients.
-Their writers focus on senior-level content, meaning you get real expertise, not basic blogs.
+Siege Media is known for data-driven content that delivers results in organic search.
+Founded in 2012, they have 50+ marketers and generate over $148 million in annual traffic value for their clients.
+Their writers focus on senior-level content with real subject matter depth.

-They’ve driven major growth for names like Secureframe, Panda Security, and Norton/Symantec.
-The numbers say it all—Secureframe saw organic traffic jump 560%, Panda Security increased monthly value by $127,000 with 212 new links, and Norton’s organic traffic grew 176%.
+They have driven significant growth for cybersecurity clients including Secureframe, Panda Security, and Norton/Symantec.
+Secureframe saw organic traffic increase 560%.
+Panda Security added $127,000 in monthly traffic value with 212 new links.
+Norton’s organic traffic grew 176%.

 Website